jonathanembleyriches/nvim-config/README.md

-# A Basic Stable IDE config for Neovim (Jonathans version)
+# GoatVim

+This Neovim configuration is inspired by many and built upon the few.

 ## Install Neovim

 ```sh
 sudo apt-get install software-properties-common